i05nagai/memorandum/math/numerical_integration/gaussian_quadrature.md

 * The abscissas
     * The abscissas are not equally spaced
-* The coefficients of integrand
+* The coefficients of integrand includes weights

 * $[a, b]$,